Getting Rid of Chronic Pain

 “Seventy percent of your immune system is located in your gut, which is filled with nerves as well as tiny hairs in the walls known as villi that prevent your body from absorbing too many toxins.
 Taking too many painkillers, or even having food sensitivities like gluten sensitivity, can damage both the nerve endings and those villi, leading to a condition known as “leaky gut.”
 When your gut “leaks,” undigested food (with sometimes problematic proteins like gluten), bacteria, and other environmental chemicals that can cause those microglia to get stimulated and lead to chronic pain.”

-At the Healing Center we identify and address or rule out leaky gut, to stop this mechanism from feeding into the vicious cycles of chronic pain and inflammation.
+We identify and address or rule out leaky gut, to stop this mechanism from feeding into the vicious cycles of chronic pain and inflammation.

 5. HIDDEN INFECTION